-Are you looking for an addictive appetizer that doesn't require any complicated cooking techniques?
-Trust me, this crowd-pleasing cowboy caviar recipe you'll want to make for your next event.
+Are you looking for a vegan appetizer that doesn't require any complicated cooking techniques?
+Our crowd-pleasing cowboy caviar recipe is so tasty you'll want to make it for your next event.

 If you love eating cowboy caviar, you'll want try our recipes for copycat Chipotle corn salsa and Chipotle fresh tomato salsa.